The Signs & Treatment of Gum Disease: What You Need to Know

 - Scaling and root planing.
 This is a type of deep cleaning.
 Scaling refers to scraping off the tartar that’s accumulated both above and below the gum line.
-In root planing, your dental professional removes areas on your tooth’s roots where bacteria has a tendency to gather.
+In root planing, your dental professional removes areas on your tooth’s roots where bacteria have a tendency to gather.

 - Soft tissue grafts.
 To fill in and enlarge your remaining gums, your dentist can take tissue from elsewhere in your mouth and graft it onto the damaged gums.

-- Bone grafts.
+- Bone Grafts.
 If your jawbone has been injured by disease, your periodontist can fill in your bone with a hard tissue graft.

 - Laser gum surgery.
 Using the laser-assisted new attachment procedure (LANAP), your dental professional will use a laser to sterilize and kill the bacteria inside the pockets in your gums.
-In addition to killing the bacteria, the laser will also kill dead tissue and plaque and help reduce the depth of the pockets (so less bacteria can proliferate).
-In the process, this stimulates your gums and bones to grow, and helps your gums to heal and re-attach to your teeth.
+In addition to killing the bacteria, the laser will also kill dead tissue and plaque and help reduce the depth of the pockets (so fewer bacteria can proliferate).
+In the process, this stimulates your gums and bones to grow and helps your gums to heal and re-attach to your teeth.

 Treatment Aftercare: What to Expect